 A Value Choice

 Casio Brand is the most familiar electronics brand.
-It is a Japanese international electronics manufacturing company.
-Its products range from calculators to watches, and electronic musical instruments.
+It is an international Japanese electronics manufacturing company.
+Its products range from calculators to watches and electronic musical instruments.

 Casio Digital Piano History